danielrob/25_or_more_site_iterations_to_crash_course_front_end_web_development/00/README.md

 ## TODO:
 * Template out the header & footer somehow
-* Make background images span header div properly
+* Extend the header div to the borders of the page.
-* Size logo
-* Center Header Headings Text
+* Vertical Center Header Headings Text
 * Try a carousel of some type
 * Finish HTML for other pages.